LivePersonInc/developer-center/pages/documents/WebsiteMonitoring/LE-Tag/new-page-refresh.md

 | taglets | object | configuration that will be passed to the specific taglet names | No |
 | rendererStub | object | `{ divIdsToKeep: {  “DIVID” :  true } }` where “DIVID” should be replaced with the ID of the div who’s button you want to keep during the page refresh. | No |
 | YOURTAGLETNAME | object | add your own specific configuration for your taglet here | No |

-* url - the new url that is the result of the page.
-Mandatory
-* Object with the following properties: Optional
-	* section - an array of string sections which are active (can be one)
-	* sdes - an array of sdes in the new page context
-	* taglets - Object with configuration that will be passed to the specific taglet names
-		* rendererStub - { divIdsToKeep: {  “DIVID” :  true } } - “DIVID” should be replaced with the ID of the div who’s button you want to keep.
-		    * YOURTAGLETNAME - you can add your own specific configuration for your taglet here.

 #### Example Call